GurleenRajpal/DS-Cpp-Codes/README.md

 Hi, My name is Gurleen Rajpal.
 This repository contains the C++ codes from beginner to advanced.
 This are all the codes that are made by me, while taking the course on data structure and algorithms using C++.

 ## Book Link
-I have written the book regarding the theory of the below mentioned topic.
+I have written the book regarding the theory of the below mentioned topics.
 Please find the book at -

 ## Topics
 | Basics |  |  |